Oceanic crust recycling centers - subduction

 - very complex geology.

-- Franciscan melange, California coast, exhumed Cretaceous accretionary wedge.
+- Franciscan melange along the California coast is a classic example, and represents an exhumed Cretaceous accretionary wedge.

-- melange: pervasively deformed matrix often of muds and cherts (once pelagic oozes on the sea floor), with inclusions of variable size (some larger than Durham Science Center) of basalt, gabbro, serpentine, ultramafites, sometimes blue schist and eclogite, limestone.
+- melange: pervasively deformed matrix often of muds and cherts (once pelagic oozes on the sea floor), mixed with trench fill turbidites.
+Within are inclusions of variable size (some larger than Durham Science Center) of basalt, gabbro, serpentine, ultramafites, sometimes blue schist and eclogite, limestone.

 - tectonic mixing (folding, thrusting, cleavage formation, penetrative deformation